Eibar

-Eibar (Eibar, Éibar) is a city and municipality within the province of Gipuzkoa, in the Autonomous Community of Euskadi.
+Eibar (Eibar; Éibar) is a town and municipality in the province of Gipuzkoa in the Basque Autonomous Community in northern Spain.
 It is the capital of the eskualde / comarca of Debabarrena.
+It has 27,464 inhabitants.

-Eibar has 27,138 inhabitants (Eustat, 2018).
 Its chief industry is metal manufacturing, and the city has been known since the 16th century for the manufacture of armaments, particularly finely engraved small arms.
 It was also the home of Serveta scooters.

 It is home to the SD Eibar football team.